Our recipe

 Important things to note:

 Our compost is unsifted.
 We try to remove large chunks of wood, fruit stickers etc, but you may find some of these in your compost.
+If you’re growing seeds, we recommend sifting the compost first.

-Please return the compost bags (reused grain sacks from The Garage Project) for further reuse - please leave them in the same place you picked up the compost from.
+Please return the compost bags (reused grain sacks from the Garage Project) for further reuse - please leave them in the same place you picked up the compost from.

 Receive compost donations

-We donate compost to local food growing projects in the community, such as community gardens, schools, marae and healthcare providers.
+We donate our compost to local māra kai / food growing projects in the community, such as marae, community gardens, schools, kindies, healthcare providers and more!

 Please fill in the form below to tell us your preferred collection location and time, compost amount and any other requirements.
 Then we'll email back to confirm your order and collection.